 It was also agreed to send a liaison statement to all Study Groups to provide a view on whether the checklist proposed in C48 would be useful or if they have already examples to be considered by TSAG.

 C32 was not presented because it is assigned to WP2.
-The RG-WM chair reminded participants that the results of related discussions in WP2 will have an impact on future wok on Resolution 1.
+The RG-WM chair reminded participants that the results of related discussions in WP2 will have an impact on future work on Resolution 1.
 The Contribution may be revisited during interim meetings when Res.1 is discussed.

 13 Electronic working methods (EWM)